NiborGnu/p4-timeline/TESTING.md

 ## Bugs

+### Bug 1
 - Found a bug that you could edit your post and leave it empty.

    - Fix by implementing a form, JavaScript and HTML for the comments.
+(Code Below)

    ```python
    class CommentForm(forms.ModelForm):